blog

 3. Benefits and Protections:

-Independent contractors do not receive benefits from the company and are not covered by labor laws that protect employees.
-They have more control over their work but also bear the responsibility of managing their taxes and finances.
+W2 employees are frequently entitled to benefits similar as health insurance, withdrawal plans, paid time off, and severance benefits.
+They're also defended by labor laws similar as minimal pay envelope and overtime regulations.
+Independent contractors do not admit benefits from the company and are not covered by labor laws that cover employees.
+They've further control over their work but also bear the responsibility of managing their taxes and finances.

 Which Is Right for You and Your Employees?

-Choosing between W2 and 1099 forms depends on the nature of the working relationship and the level of control exerted by the employer over the worker.
-Here are some factors to consider:
+The choice between W2 and 1099 forms is influenced by the nature of the working relationship and the employer's level of influence over them.
+Then are some factors to consider:

 1. Control and Independence: